Baloch Republican Army: History

 In 2017, Bugti's asylum request was rejected by the Swiss government on the basis of Bugti's links with “incidents of terrorism, violence and militant activities".
 The same year also saw surrender of 143 militants belonging to Baloch Republican Army to the Pakistani authorities.

 In 2018, another group of 70 militants belonging to Baloch Republican Army and their commander surrendered to Pakistani authorities.

 In 2021, BRA claimed responsibility for destroying a statue of Pakistan's founding father, Muhammad Ali Jinnah.

-In January 2022, the Baloch Republican Army (BRA) and the United Baloch Army (UBA) announced their dissolution and the formation of a new organisation the Baloch Nationalist Army (BNA).
+In January 2022, the Gulzar Imam faction of Baloch Republican Army (BRA) and the Sarfraz Bangulzai faction of United Baloch Army (UBA) announced their dissolution and the formation of a new organization the Baloch Nationalist Army (BNA).

+In June 2025, BRA claimed responsibility for killing of two police men in Dera Bugti.